Hebgbs/Hebgbs.github.io/NumixS5_MateriaY_Pack/readme.md

 Note the above will install _all_ (3) themes under `dark/mate` in the tarball.
 If you would rather just the base theme, replace `*/` with `_*/` and if you want just the app icons themes, replace `*/` with `-*/`.
 For circle app icons only replace `*/` with `-Circle*/` and for square app icons only replace `*/` with `-Square*/`.
 Square and circle themes _need_ the base theme to exist alongside it. **Everything shown is case-sensitive.**

 #### Alternative installation via symlinks
 "Common" themes and the 36 base themes this suite relies upon can be symbolically linked if you extracted the tarball's contents _somewhere other than_ `~/.icons\`.
-If you wish to do that (i.e. you have multiple users, with a common file space) then you can do the following, assuming you `cd` to where the top-level tarball directories are;
+If you wish to do that (i.e. you have multiple users, with a common file space) then you can do the following, assuming you `cd` to where the extracted top-level directories are;
 ```
 ln -s $PWD/common/*/ ~/.icons/
 ln -s $PWD/*/*/NumixS5_MateriaY_*/ ~/.icons/